 Avalon was founded 25 years ago to create a place for women to have a seat at the table in a male-dominated direct marketing industry.
-We remain committed to equity and inclusion, as we did when we were first founded.
+We remain committed to equity and inclusion, as we were when we were first founded.

 Today we acknowledge that we must take meaningful action towards building a more diverse, equitable, and inclusive company.

 We also recognize that philanthropy is a system rooted in white supremacy culture and white saviorism.
 While we alone cannot break down the injustices formed by a capitalist society, we are committed to making change happen within our walls.
 Acknowledging Avalon’s history and our participation in these systems is part of our journey.